“Kia tu, kia puawai tu kaha te whānau ora – With a strong and healthy family, we are all strengthened.”

 Clinical Psychologist and Coordinator of the Child and Family Psychology Programme

 Karyn is a qualified clinical psychologist and has spent many years working in the child and family area.
 After finishing her PhD she held a postdoctoral fellowship at the Christchurch School of Medicine.
 In 2000 Karyn set up the Child and Family Psychology programme.
 Her specialities include the development of infant sleep, child and family interventions, emotional and behavioural regulation in children and parent behaviour and education.

 Suzi is a registered psychologist who has 30 years' experience working with children and families.
 She spent a significant amount of her working life providing psychological assessments and interventions for families where care and protection issues were identified.
 A strong focus in her work was interviewing children in the joint Police and Child Youth and Family Services Evidential Unit assessing possible abuse and working with children who had experienced trauma as the result of abuse.

 Assessment of parenting, delivery of parenting and child interventions, high and complex needs cases and supervision for a range of professionals in the child and family area are part of her private practice work.
 She is an accredited trainer for Triple P International, delivering training to professionals in New Zealand, the UK and Canada.

 Suzi has a strong commitment to supporting the development of clinical skill and practice of those working within the Centre.

-Due to high demand for services and current numbers families already on our waitlist, we regret to advise that we have had to close our waitlists for 2021.
-The following lists will be reviewed in 2022.
+Due to high demand for services and current numbers families already on our waitlist, we are continually revising our waitlists.
+Our current waitlist status are the following:

-Cognitive Assessments: Closed - Will review in April 2022
+Cognitive Assessments: Closed – will review October 2022